 And finally, Thor’s Cave is a large cave so it’s worth taking a headtorch, like this Petzl one, to explore the back of the cave so you have your hands free to get safely around.

-Update October – The first section of this route was very muddy (and quite slippy).
+Rainy days – The first section of this route can be very muddy (and slippy).
 Make sure you’ve got good footwear and also clothes you don’t mind getting muddy.
 Gaiters are pretty good for this route to save your trousers/leggings getting covered in mud splashes!

 Check the weather for your walk location and hills